 Amber Bloom, MSPT, has been a physical therapist since 2003, with experience in orthopedics and sports injuries, as well as acute surgeries, neurological injuries, and in-hospital treatment.
 She has completed classes in kinesiotaping and has taken other manual courses with the Institute for Physical Art, Duffy-Rath System, and Hands-On Seminars.

 Christina Carchidi is a movement professional with over 30 years of dance experience.
-She graduated from Mason Gross School of the Arts, Rutgers University, with a B.F.A. in dance in 2000 and has since performed as a professional dancer.
-She continued her dance training at Alvin Ailey American Dance Theater while she was a dancer for various musical artists.
+She graduated from Mason Gross School of the Arts, Rutgers University, with a B.F.A. in dance in 2000 and continued her dance training at Alvin Ailey American Dance Theater while she performed as a professional dancer for various musical artists.
 She founded her Pilates practice as a dancer and obtained her comprehensive Pilates certification in 2008.
-She has worked as a Pilates instructor since then while continuing her studies in Pilates, yoga, anti-gravity, thai bodywork, and dance.
+She has worked as a Pilates instructor since then, while continuing her studies in Pilates, yoga, anti-gravity, Thai bodywork, and dance.
 Christina also obtained an AMFPT personal training certification in 2000 and has worked for NYSC, David Barton and Type A Training.

 Brian Flynn, director of personal training, holds corrective and medical exercise certifications from the National Academy of Sports Medicine; the American Academy of Health, Fitness, and Rehab Professionals; and Functional Movement Systems.
 Additionally, Brian has completed advanced curricula through PTA Global and Optimum Performance Training Institute.
 He is a master trainer for dynamic variable resistance training and Ultimate Sandbag; he lectures at industry conferences teaching company methodologies to other fitness professionals.
 Brian was a collegiate football player at Bentley University, where he earned his bachelor’s degree in marketing.